Colombian–Peruvian territorial dispute: Rio Protocol

 The commission to settle the dispute over Leticia met in Rio de Janeiro in October 1933.
 The Peruvian side was made up of Víctor M. Maúrtua, Víctor Andrés Belaúnde, Alberto Ulloa Sotomayor, and Raúl Porras Barrenechea.
 The Colombian delegation, by Roberto Urdaneta Arbeláez, Minister of Foreign Affairs, Luis Cano Villegas and Guillermo Valencia Castillo.

 Peru invited Ecuador to begin negotiations in order to settle the question of pending limits between the two countries, which it refused.
 The country was an interested party in the dispute between Colombia and Peru, not only because of territorial contiguity, but also because there was an area that the three countries claimed.
 The Ecuadorian Congress declared that it would not recognize the validity of the arrangements between its two neighbors.

 On May 24, 1934, the diplomatic representations of Colombia and Peru signed the Protocol of Rio de Janeiro, in the city of the same name, ratifying the Salomón-Lozano treaty, still in force today and accepted by both parties, and finally ending the territorial dispute.

+Renewal (2024–present)

+The conflict was renewed in 2024 and escalated in 2025 due to the dispute regarding Santa Rosa, an island that separated from Chinería Island around 1970 through a natural process of fluvial fragmentation.
+The channel that separated both islands has since dried up and the Peruvian government has administered the island to date.
+The official position of the Peruvian Foreign Ministry is that the island no longer exists, but that it's part of Chinería Island.

+Natural border changes

+Santa Rosa is an island near both countries' triple border with Brazil.
+It emerged during the 1970s due to a natural process of fluvial fragmentation that affected Chinería Island, an island which had been assigned to Peru by the Salomón–Lozano Treaty.
+Due to its late emergence, it is not mentioned in the 1922 treaty, having instead been first mentioned in a 1929 document of the Joint Demarcation Commission for the treaty as a natural extension of Chinería.

+Santa Rosa has been administered by Peru since its emergence, having taken its name from an image of Rose of Lima brought by the Civil Guard to a newly formed outpost in the island to act as its patron saint.
+The island's first settlement, Santa Rosa de Yavarí, was formally inaugurated on August 30, 1974, by a group of locals from Mariscal Ramón Castilla province, with the international presence of Brazilian locals, but not Colombians.
+Since 1977, the island has essencial educational, medical, and administrative services.

+In 1993, a study by the National University of Colombia stated that the Amazon's course was gradually moving towards the Peruvian side, warning that its flow there was 70%, with the remaining 30% flowing through Colombian channels.
+Consequently, by 2030, Leticia would be negatively affected by the river diverting its path from the city, leaving Colombia without an access to the Amazon.